(Published in GralsWelt 67/2011)

 This is where religion and public research are at odds these days.
 Some say man is His body; the other say man is not his body, but him Has a body.

-Anyone who knows the work "In the Light of Truth" will agree with the second statement from personal experience and conviction: As a spiritual being that does not come from matter, people are characterized by free will and consciousness that enable them to make self-determined decisions.
-We all have the ability to develop beyond natural constraints, as they may result from the biological development described.
+Those who have read the work "In the Light of Truth" (Book review) will agree with the second statement from personal experience and own conviction: As a spiritual being, which does not originate from matter, man is characterized by free will and consciousness, which enable him to make self-determined decisions.
+We all have the ability to develop beyond natural constraints, as they may result from the described biological development.
 We can creatively shape our environment and our human coexistence on a spiritual basis.

 It may seem difficult to remain aware of this ancient and original truth, given the current dominant materialist and capitalist worldview.
 But even the so-called materialist can come to the conclusion that he has the choice between chaos and sensible action.
 Humanity and an understanding of nature are sensible.